vpz4/DBDM/README.md

 - **Libraries:** `pandas`, `numpy`
 - **Data format:** The input dataset should be in a format readable by `pandas`, typically CSV or Excel.
 - **Facet:** A binary or continuous variable indicating the facet (e.g., Gender).
-- **Outcome:** A binary variable indicating the outcome (e.g, 1: presence, 0: absence).
+- **Outcome:** A binary variable indicating the outcome (e.g., Lymphoma).
-- **Subgroup:** An optional binary or categorical variable name for subgroup categorization (to estimate the conditional demographic disparity).
+- **Subgroup:** An optional binary or categorical variable for subgroup categorization (this is used only for the estimation of the CDD metric).
+- **Label value or threshold:** A label value or threshold for positive outcomes (e.g. 1).

 ## Features
 - **Class Imbalance (CI):** Evaluates the imbalance between the groups in the facet.